-Consecutive Enhancements (served one after another): 40% of the shorter sentence added to the full length of the longer sentence.
-(See page 40) Concurrent Enhancements (served at the same time): 10% of the shorter sentence added to full length of the longer sentence.
-(See page 40)
+\Consecutive Enhancements (served one after another): 40% of the shorter sentence added to the full length of the longer sentence.

+\Concurrent Enhancements (served at the same time): 10% of the shorter sentence added to full length of the longer sentence.

-Form 4 - Jail as Initial Condition of Probation of Felony Probation Matrices
+Form 5 - Jail as Initial Condition of Probation of Felony Probation Matrices